jonathanloganmoran/ND0013-Self-Driving-Car-Engineer/2-Sensor-Fusion/Exercises/README.md

 ------------------------------------------------------------------------------------|--------------
 `setup.py`                                                                          | Sets the base directory and working path; used with `setuptools` to install project modules on build path.
 `basic_loop.py`                                                                     | Entry point to the programme to run each exercise and example script.
-`2022-10-20-Course-2-Sensor-Fusion-Exercises-Part-1.ipynb`                          | Jupyter notebook file demonstrating the Lesson 1 through Lesson 3 exercises of this course.
+`2022-10-20-Course-2-Sensor-Fusion-Exercises-Part-1.ipynb`                          | Jupyter notebook file demonstrating the Lesson 1 through Lesson 3 exercises of this course, i.e., 3D object tracking functions.
-`2022-11-11-Course-2-Sensor-Fusion-Exercises-Part-2.ipynb`                          | Jupyter notebook file demonstrating the Lesson 4 through Lesson 6 exercises of this course.
+`2022-11-11-Course-2-Sensor-Fusion-Exercises-Part-2.ipynb`                          | Jupyter notebook file demonstrating the Lesson 4 through Lesson 5 exercises of this course, i.e., extended Kalman filter functions.
+`2022-11-17-Course-2-Sensor-Fusion-Exercises-Part-3.ipynb`                          | Jupyter notebook file demonstrating the Lesson 6 exercises of this course, i.e., multi-target tracking.
 `2-1-Lidar-Sensor/exercises/l1_exercises.py`                                        | Scripts to visualise the range images and print sensor statistics.
 `2-1-Lidar-Sensor/examples/l1_examples.py`                                          | Scripts to load and convert range images to 3D point clouds; scripts to print additional sensor statistics.
 `2-2-Object-Detection/exercises/l2_exercises.py`                                    | Scripts to load and convert 3D point clouds to BEV maps; evaluation metrics functions.